jhund/filterrific/doc/meta.md

 Sequence of a release:

 * finish updates in filterrific
-* run specs in each filterrific_demo branch (via `rake`)
+* update filterrific_demo Gemfile to refer to local filterrific via path: "../filterrific"
+* start the app and exercise it (currently there are no automated tests)
-* when all specs pass, release filterrific (see above for steps)
+* when everything works as expected, release filterrific (see above for steps)
-* after new filterrific is released, add new release version to each branch in filterrific_demo and push each branch to trigger a Travis CI build for the new filterrific release.
+* after new filterrific is released, add new release version to each branch in filterrific_demo.